 How Neurofeedback Works

 This treatment focuses on brainwave activity.
-It’s non-invasive.
+It’s non-invasive, which means there is no surgery.
 When you sit down for a session, the clinician explains the process to you.
 Next, she attaches sensors to your head that connect to a computer that measures your brainwave activity.

 How the Therapy Helps You Heal

 Neurofeedback is a suitable modality for people who struggle with addiction as well as trauma.
 Because addiction’s a brain disease, it makes sense that working with brainwave patterns can lead to healing.
 For example, training your brain to boost specific wave activities could prevent relapse and cravings.
-Besides that, the treatment helps individuals who underwent traumatic experiences and might struggle with PTSD.
+Besides that, the treatment helps individuals who underwent traumatic experiences and need PTSD treatment.

 Adding Neurofeedback to Other Treatments